ZioGuillo/PYPASS/README.md

 ## Installation

-*You can easily install using Powershell.
+*You can easily install using Python3 and Flask.
 Check the next section to know how.*

+*To enable ldap services in the server(Windows) you need to install the Certificate services on the server.
+[Follow this steps to do it](https://www.watchguard.com/help/docs/ssl/3/en-us/content/en-us/manage_system/active_directory_auth_w-ldap-ssl.html)

 ## Docker